The Paradox of Not Wanting to Live, Yet Not Wanting to Die

 Human emotions are complex, and sometimes the intensity of our pain can distort our perception of reality.
 During extreme emotional turmoil, it may seem like the pain is unbearable and eternal.
 However, it’s essential to recognize that emotions are transient, and with time and support, they can change.

-Thoughts of wanting to die don't necessarily mean you truly want to die.
-It's crucial to understand the distinction between passive and active suicidal ideation.
+Suicidal thoughts don’t necessarily mean you truly want to die.
+It’s crucial to understand the distinction between passive and active suicidal ideation.
 Passive thoughts involve contemplating death without making any specific plans to carry it out.
-On the other hand, active suicidal ideation entails actively formulating plans to end one's life.
+On the other hand, active suicidal ideation entails actively formulating plans to end one’s life.

 Passive suicidal thoughts often emerge from overwhelming emotional pain, depression, or feelings of hopelessness.
 They can manifest as a way of expressing the desire to escape the current state of suffering.
 It’s essential to acknowledge that these thoughts, although distressing, do not necessarily indicate an explicit intention to end one’s life.
 They signal that something is deeply wrong and require attention and support.